-49 Encroaching Services
+66 Encroaching Services

-A minimum one (1) metre wide easement for services must be created over any encroaching utility service
+A minimum one (1) metre wide easement for services must be created over any encroaching utility service.

-50 88B Instrument Easements/Restrictions
+67 88B Instrument Easements/Restrictions

 Any easements or restrictions required by this consent must nominate Wollongong City Council as the authority to vary, modify or release/extinguish the easements or restrictions.
-The form of the easement(s) or restriction(s) created as a result of this consent must be in accordance with the standard format for easements and restrictions as accepted by the Land and Property Information Office.
+The form of the easement(s) or restriction(s) created as a result of this consent must be in accordance with the standard format for easements and restrictions as accepted by NSW Land Registry Services.

-51 Final Documentation Required Prior to Issue of Subdivision Certificate
+68 Final Documentation Required Prior to Issue of Subdivision Certificate

-The submission of the following information/documentation to the Principal Certifier, prior to the issue of a Subdivision Certificate:
+The submission of the following information/documentation to the PC, prior to the issue of a Subdivision Certificate:

-- a Completed Subdivision Certificate application form and fees in accordance with Council's fees and charges; - b Certificate of Practical completion from Wollongong City Council or an accredited Principal Certifier (if applicable); - c Administration sheet prepared by a registered surveyor; - d Section 88B Instrument covering all necessary easements and restrictions on the use of any lot within the subdivision; - e Final plan of Subdivision prepared by a registered surveyor plus one (1) equivalent size paper copies of the plan; - f Original Subdivider/Developer Compliance Certificate pursuant to Section 73 of the Water Board (Corporatisation) Act 1994 from Sydney Water; - g Original Notification of Arrangement (for torrens subdivision) or Original Supply Offer (for strata subdivision) from an Endeavour Energy regarding the supply of electricity to the proposed allotments; - h Original Compliance Certificate from Telstra or another Telecommunications Service Provider which confirms that the developer has consulted with the Provider with regard to the provision of telecommunication services for the development. - i Payment of section 94 fees (Pro rata) (if applicable).
+- a Completed Subdivision Certificate application form and fees in accordance with Council's fees and charges; - b Certificate of Practical completion from Wollongong City Council or a PC (if applicable); - c Administration sheet prepared by a registered surveyor; - d Section 88B Instrument covering all necessary easements and restrictions on the use of any lot within the subdivision; - e Final plan of Subdivision prepared by a registered surveyor plus one (1) equivalent size paper copies of the plan; - f Original Subdivider/Developer Compliance Certificate pursuant to Section 73 of the Water Board (Corporatisation) Act 1994 from Sydney Water; - g Original Notification of Arrangement (for Torrens subdivision) or Original Supply Offer (for Strata subdivision) from an Endeavour Energy regarding the supply of electricity to the proposed allotments; - h Original Compliance Certificate from Telstra or another Telecommunications Service Provider which confirms that the developer has consulted with the Provider with regard to the provision of telecommunication services for the development. - i Payment of section 94 fees (Pro rata) (if applicable). - j Registered Easement The developer must obtain a minimum 1.2 metre wide easement to drain stormwater over proposed Lot 2 and into level spreader for the purpose of stormwater disposal to benefit Proposed Lot 1.
+The easement alignment, width, and extent must be sufficient to enable access, construction, and repair of the proposed pipeline and outlet wholly within the easement, and shall encompass the full extent of the proposed pipe, pits, and proposed level spreader.
+Evidence that the easement has been registered with the NSW Land and Property Information Office, and engineering certification that the easement alignment, width, and extent satisfies the requirements of this condition, must be submitted to Council.